The One Who Truly Loves You Will Make You Happy

-- Don’t ever blame yourself for failure or start to think that “love is suffering.”
-It’s not true, or at least it shouldn’t be.
+- Don’t ever blame yourself for failure or start to think that “love is suffering”.
+This isn’t true, or at least it shouldn’t be.

-- Conscious love always begins with something as simple and essential as saying “love yourself” first.
+- Conscious love always begins with something as simple and essential as loving yourself first.

-- Only when you feel confident in your self-esteem and have a clear idea of what you deserve can you begin to lead healthy, responsible, and happy relationships.
+- Only when you feel confident, have a good self-esteem, and have a clear idea of what you deserve can you begin to have healthy, responsible, and happy relationships.

-- Mature love is the kind that seeks the best for the couple, and to achieve that, it always begins with your inner self.
+- Mature love is the kind that seeks the best for the couple.
+It always starts with your inner self.

-- A confident person who has good self-awareness won’t be trapped by their fears or obsession with control, worrying about a possible betrayal.
+- A confident person who has good self-awareness won’t be trapped by their fears or obsession with control, nor will they worry about a possible betrayal.